sutta » dn » Dīgha Nikāya 22

 diṭṭheva dhamme aññā; sati vā upādisese anāgāmitā.

-enlightenment in the present life, or if there’s something left over, non-return.
+enlightenment in this very life, or if there’s something left over, non-return.

 Tiṭṭhantu, bhikkhave, sattavassāni.